alexpana/kreativity-ui/README.md

 - Added delay + opacity animation for tooltips
 - Custom tooltips can be forced to show despite the currently hovered widget.
 - Implemented KrTableView
+- Added KrMeasuredString which caches the font metrics

 #### [0.2.0] - 2016-03-27
 - Migrated to libgdx 1.9.1 and backend lwjgl3